orassayag/full-text-search/README.md

 Clone the project to your computer.
 Steps to view the solution:
 1. Open server project on IDE (I used VS CODE).
-2. In the terminal: node index.js
+2. In the terminal run: 'node index.js'.
-3. In the Terminal: npm start
+3. In the Terminal run: 'npm start'.
-Happy testing! :)
+Happy testing! :).

 ### Prerequisites